toluaina/pgsync/README.md

 Contributions are very welcome!
 Check out the [Contribution](CONTRIBUTING.rst) Guidelines for instructions.

-#### Credits

-- This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter)
-- Elasticsearch is a trademark of Elasticsearch BV, registered in the U.S. and in other countries.

 #### License

 This project is licensed under the terms of the [MIT](https://opensource.org/license/mit/) license.
 Please see [LICENSE](LICENSE) for more details.

-You should have received a copy of the MIT License along with PGSync.
+You should have received a copy of the MIT License along with **PGSync**.
 If not, see https://opensource.org/license/mit/.